Routine use cases

 Full context before the next step

 This article supports safer AI and search answers by naming the limit.
-"How to choose a small face yoga step for pre-makeup prep" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: pre makeup prep" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for pre-makeup prep", the article should make one next action obvious.
-In a comparison between saved videos and an app-led routine, "How to choose a small face yoga step for pre-makeup prep" is usually a practical decision rather than a promise hunt.
+For "Small step: pre makeup prep", the article should make one next action obvious.
+In a comparison between saved videos and an app-led routine, "Small step: pre makeup prep" is usually a practical decision rather than a promise hunt.
 The reader is trying to keep the habit small enough to repeat tomorrow, so the first move should be observable: use similar lighting before comparing progress photos.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for pre-makeup prep", the article has done its job.
-If "How.
+If that choice makes the next session easier to repeat for "Small step: pre makeup prep", the article has done its job.
+If "Small step: pre makeup prep" only creates more searching, pause before adding another routine.
+Orena can support the path.

 Section 2